50 SEO Tips to better optimise your website

-The role of an SEO agency in London is never complete.
+The role of an SEO agency is never complete.
 Whether it’s gathering new backlinks to stay relevant and competitive, making use of new features or plugins, or editing content to meet the latest digital marketing trends, the process is never-ending.

 1 – Check for internal broken links and dofollow.

 2 – Make sure your title tags describe the content with the keyword at the beginning.